DutchKnight-del/git-playground-task2/README.md

 2. Before committing, jot down — in `notes.md` or a scratch note — the quick commit message you'd dash off yourself in five seconds.
 3. Ask Claude: *"Stage my changes and commit them on a new branch with a good message."*
 4. Open that commit on GitHub and read Claude's message.
 Does it explain the change — the *why*, not just the *what* — better than your five-second version?
-5. Submit the link to the commit.
+5. Open the PR and submit.